-- List the school or program's self-defined, priority under-represented populations; explain why these groups are of particular interest and importance to the school or program; and describe the process used to define the priority population(s).
+7)1) List the school or program's self-defined, priority under-represented populations; explain why these groups are of particular interest and importance to the school or program; and describe the process used to define the priority population(s).
 These populations must include both faculty and students and may include staff, if appropriate.
-Populations may differ among these groups. (selfstudy document) - 2) List the school or program's specific goals for increasing the representation and supporting the persistence (if applicable) and ongoing success of the specific populations defined in documentation request 1. (self-study document) - 3) List the actions and strategies identified to advance the goals defined in documentation request 2, and describe the process used to define the actions and strategies.
-The process may include collection and/or analysis of school- or program-specific data; convening stakeholder discussions and documenting their results; and other appropriate tools and strategies. (self-study document) - 4) List the actions and strategies identified that create and maintain a culturally competent environment and describe the process used to develop them.
-The description addresses curricular requirements; assurance that students are exposed to faculty, staff, preceptors, guest lecturers and community agencies reflective of the diversity in their communities; and faculty and student scholarship and/or community engagement activities. (self-study document) - 5) Provide quantitative and qualitative data that document the school or program's approaches, successes and/or challenges in increasing representation and supporting persistence and ongoing success of the priority population(s) defined in documentation request 1. (self-study document) - 6) Provide student and faculty (and staff, if applicable) perceptions of the school or program's climate regarding diversity and cultural competence. (self-study document) - 7) If applicable, assess strengths and weaknesses related to this criterion and plans for improvement in this area. (self-study document)
+Populations may differ among these groups. (self-study focument)

+- List the school or program's specific goals for increasing the representation and supporting the persistence (if applicable) and engoing success of the specific populations defined in documentation request 1-advancing diversity and cultural concordance. (self-study document) - 2) List the actions and strategies identified to advance the goals defined in documentation request 2, and describe the process used to define the actions and strategies.
+The process may include collection and/or analysis of school- or program-specific data; convening stakeholder discussions and documenting their results; and other appropriate tools and strategies.
+1. (self-study document) - 2)1)List the actions and strategies identified that create and maintain a culturally competent environment and describe the process used to develop them.
+The description addresses curricular requirements; assurance that students are exposed to faculty, staff, preceptors, guest lecturers and community agencies reflective of the diversity in their communities; and faculty and student scholarship and/or community engagement activities (self study (locument)) - 3) Provide quantitative and qualitative data that documentevidence of the school or program's approaches, successes, and/or challenges in increasing representation and supporting persistence and engoing success of the priority population(s) defined in documentation request 1.advancing diversity and cultural concordance. (self-study document) - Provide student and faculty (and staff, if applicable) perceptions of the school or program's climate regarding diversity and cultural competenceconcordance. (self-study document)